Which brand of paint yellows the most / least?

 When to use water-based paint on the woodwork?

 When given the choice, I tend to use oil-based paint on the woodwork when working in people’s houses because it covers better than water-based paint and is more durable.
-However, I will suggest using water-based paint in two situations:
+However, I will suggest using water-based paint in two situations:-The paint will not be exposed to natural daylight For example; a bathroom that does not have windows

 -When I am painting both the walls and woodwork white.
 This is because the oil-based paint on the woodwork normally yellows faster than the emulsion used on the walls, resulting in a lack of uniformity at a later date.